Emma Thompson: Career expansion and blockbuster films (2012–present)

 Thompson's first film of 2015 was A Walk in the Woods, a comedy adapted from the book by Bill Bryson of which she co-starred with Robert Redford and Nick Nolte.
 She next starred in The Legend of Barney Thomson.
 Her role was a 77-year-old foul-mouthed, chain-smoking, Glaswegian former prostitute, the mother of the title character.
 Neither film was a critical success, although the latter received some positive reviews and Empire magazine wrote that Thomson was "unforgettable".
 Later that year, she had a supporting role in the restaurant-based film Burnt.
 In 2016, she starred in the World War II-drama Alone in Berlin, based on the story of Otto and Elise Hampel.
 She also co-wrote the screenplay for Bridget Jones's Baby and appeared in the film as a doctor.

 In 2017, Thompson appeared in a supporting role as Mrs. Potts (originally voiced by Angela Lansbury in the 1991 animated film) in Disney's live-action adaptation of Beauty and the Beast, directed by Bill Condon and starring her Harry Potter co-star Emma Watson in the leading role of Belle, alongside Dan Stevens as the Beast.
 The film received positive reviews and grossed $1.2 billion worldwide, making it the highest-grossing live-action musical film, the second highest-grossing film of 2017, and the 17th highest-grossing film of all time.
 She also had a supporting role as a hippy in the Noah Baumbach-directed dramedy The Meyerowitz Stories, which premiered at the Cannes Film Festival to critical acclaim.
 She followed it with a starring role in the film The Children Act, a drama about a family who refuse cancer treatment for their son based on religious beliefs.
 She had a cameo role as Queen Elizabeth I in the 2017 Christmas special of the BBC sitcom Upstart Crow.
 In 2018, she provided the voiceover for Greenpeace's palm-oil awareness commercial which Iceland (supermarket) picked to promote as their 2018 Christmas advertisement.
 The commercial was rejected by the advertising organisation Clearcast due to Greenpeace's alleged involvement in politics, thus violating their code of conduct.
 Also that year, she was made a Dame Commander of the Order of the British Empire (DBE) in the 2018 Birthday Honours for services to drama.
+In 2018, she also starred in Johnny English Strikes Again as the prime minister of the United Kingdom alongside Rowan Atkinson.